T0mmy0lsen/IHLP-Helper/backend/schedule/README.md

 - Selecting the correct team should not be a problem.
 - If a predicted team-responsible is wrong, then always ask why.
 - If a predicted scheduled responsible is wrong, then always ask why.

+- Reducing the amount of wrongly assigned requests.